Dennis Hopper: 1954–1966: Early roles

+1967–1986: Breakthrough and acclaim

 Hopper had a supporting role as the bet-taker, "Babalugats", in Cool Hand Luke (1967).
 In 1968, Hopper teamed with Peter Fonda, Terry Southern and Jack Nicholson to make Easy Rider, which premiered in July 1969.
 With the release of True Grit a month earlier, Hopper had starring roles in two major box-office films that summer.
 Hopper won wide acclaim as the director for his improvisational methods and innovative editing for Easy Rider.
 The production was plagued by creative differences and personal acrimony between Fonda and Hopper, the dissolution of Hopper's marriage to Brooke Hayward, his unwillingness to leave the editor's desk and his accelerating abuse of drugs and alcohol.
 Hopper said of Easy Rider: "The cocaine problem in the United States is really because of me.
 There was no cocaine before Easy Rider on the street.
 After Easy Rider, it was everywhere".

 Besides showing drug use on film, it was one of the first films to portray the hippie lifestyle.
-Hopper became a stereotype for some male youths who rejected traditional jobs and traditional American culture, partly exemplified by Fonda's long sideburns and Hopper wearing shoulder-length hair and a long mustache.
+Hopper became a role model for some male youths who rejected traditional jobs and traditional American culture, partly exemplified by Fonda's long sideburns and Hopper wearing shoulder-length hair and a long mustache.
 They were denied rooms in motels and proper service in restaurants as a result of their radical looks.
 Their long hair became a point of contention in various scenes during the film.
+Journalist Ann Hornaday wrote: "With its portrait of counterculture heroes raising their middle fingers to the uptight middle-class hypocrisies, Easy Rider became the cinematic symbol of the 1960s, a celluloid anthem to freedom, macho bravado and anti-establishment rebellion".
+Film critic Matthew Hays wrote "no other persona better signifies the lost idealism of the 1960s than that of Dennis Hopper".